Dart-Code/Dart-Code/CONTRIBUTING.md

   - Use arrow functions over anonymous function expressions
   - Only surround arrow function parameters with parens when necessary

+## Issue Triage

+If an issue doesn't have enough information to investigate, the required information should be noted on the issue and the **awaiting info** label applied.
+Issues with this tag will automatically be commented on and closed by a bot after 30 + 10 days with no updates.

+Issues blocked by an upstream change (for example Dart, Flutter or VS Code) should be labelled with **blocked on xxx**.

+Issues that have been fixed by changes upstream (for example Dart, Flutter or VS Code) should be labelled with **fixed in xxx**.

+The green **in xxx** labels should be used to categorise the area the issue exists in.
+Read the label descriptions for specifics.

+The blue **is xxx** labels should describe the type of issue (bug, enhancement, performance, automated testing).

+If an issue appears to be specific to a platform, the appropriate lime **on xxx** platform label should be added.

 ## Release Procedure

 ### Testing